GST – Powers of Summons & Arrest

 Mini

-Summons and arrest involve exercise of powers which impinge a citizen’s rights they need repetition-to sensitize both the officers of the department as well as the taxpayer.
+The credibility of the Central Board of Indirect Taxes & Customs (CBIC) would depend upon how judiciously these powers are exercised, writes Najib Shah.

-The 17th August instructions issued by the Central Board of Indirect Taxes & Customs ( CBIC) on summons and arrest in respect of investigations initiated under the Goods & Services Tax (GST) are welcome.
-Similar instructions were there earlier in the Central Excise and Service Tax regimes but given that summons and arrest involve the exercise of powers which impinge a citizen’s rights they need repetition to sensitise both the officers of the department as well as the taxpayer.
+The instructions issued by the Central Board of Indirect Taxes & Customs (CBIC) on August 17, on summons and arrests in respect of investigations initiated under the Goods and Services Tax (GST), are welcome.
+Similar instructions were there earlier in the Central Excise and Service Tax regimes but given that summons and arrest involve the exercising of powers that impinge a citizen’s rights, they need repetition to sensitise both the officers of the department as well as the taxpayer.

 But are these powers required in fiscal laws?
 To put matters in perspective, we do have a serious problem of evasion.
-Proof of that is the regular detection of cases of humongous value.
-The month of August itself witnessed detections of GST fraud in excess of Rs 5500 crore.
+The proof of that is the regular detection of cases of humongous value.
+The month of August itself witnessed detection of GST frauds in excess of Rs 5,500 crore.

 We cannot have laws which require the taxpayer to adhere to its legal requirements and ignore somebody who chooses to disregard the laws with impunity.
 There has to be a legal mechanism to bring such offenders to book.